The Greens believe that:

 The Greens NSW will work towards:

-17. A system of local government elections across NSW that provides only those people who live in a local council area are entitled to vote for that council and they must each have only one equal vote.
+17. A system of local government elections across NSW that ensures that only residents are entitled to vote for that council and they must each have only one equal vote.

 18. An end to voting based on property ownership, including corporate voting, and the repeal of the legislative changes in the City of Sydney that grant two votes each to corporations that own, lease or occupy land in that council area.

-19. More comprehensive engagements with and support for local Aboriginal communities by local government.
+19. More comprehensive engagements with and support for local First Nations communities by local government.